CartoDB/academy/_app/_intermediate-design/03-how-to-choose-colors-part-2.md

 ![rb_divergent]({{site.baseurl}}/img/course6/lesson3/rb_divergent.png)

 This palette works, but we can make it easier to see differences between polygons using this if we tweak hue, saturation and value as mentioned in the sequential palette section above.
 That's already been done for one of our default CARTO palettes!
-Notice we can even make the original blue hue closer to green.
-For color-blind viewers the resulting teal color is still distinguishable from the toned-down red at the other end of this palette:
+Notice we can even make the original <span style="color: #2167AB;">blue</span> hue closer to <span style="color: #006625;">green</span>.
+For color-blind viewers the resulting <span style="color: #009392;">teal</span> color is still distinguishable from the toned-down <span style="color: #FF0000;">red</span> at the other end of this palette:

 ![divergent_default]({{site.baseurl}}/img/course6/lesson3/divergent_default.png)